saikiranchintakindhi/library-management-application/README.md

 It uses Java JDBC to interact with an SQL database(MYSQL).
  Below are the instructions to set up and run the application.

 # Prerequisites
 Java Development Kit (JDK) installed on your system.
 An SQL database server (e.g MySQL) up and running.
 JDBC driver for your database installed and included in the project.

 # note
+step 1:open src/Com/Saikiran/Library/Project  you can find all .java files there

-Configure your database connection in the LibraryDB.java file.
+step 2:Configure your database connection in the LibraryDB.java file.
 GO to LibraryDB class and
 Modify the connection URL, username, and password according to your database setup.

-String url = "jdbc:mysql://localhost:3306/librarydb";
+String url = "jdbc:mysql://localhost:3306/library";
 String username = "your-username";
 String password = "your-password";
 change username and password based on your MySQL username and password